rojia20/python-site/docs/numpy/numpy_stats.md

 ```

 ## Statistical Functions
-- without asigning axis, opertaions will be on the entire array (all values in the array regardless its dimension)
+- Without asigning axis, opertaions will be on the entire array (all values in the array regardless its dimension)

 ### 1. Sum
 ```python